‘DOCTOR WHO AND THE PESCATONS’

 Also, I’m afraid I missed the final moments when the Doctor finally defeated Zor since I drifted off by that point.
 The final confrontation did not feel dramatic enough, even when the Doctor described it.

 ‘Doctor Who and the Pescatons’ is a very disappointing audio adventure for me.
-A shame as it is one of the rarest audio stories to feature Tom Baker and Elisabeth Sladen as the Doctor and Sarah Jane.
+A shame as it is one of the rarest audio stories to feature Tom Baker as the Doctor and Elisabeth Sladen as Sarah Jane.

 ‘Doctor Who and the Pescatons’ rating – 3/10